Configure Adaptive Shaping

 Configure the WAN Interface Input Rate

-For adaptive shaping to work on the hub, you must configure the WAN interface input rate for the WAN interfaces at the SD-WAN site.
+For adaptive shaping to work on the hub, you must configure the input rate for the WAN interfaces.

 To configure the input rate: